darkberg/theres_an_ai_for_that/readme.md

 * Integration with annotation services such as Amazon Mechanical Turk & scale API
 * Improved label options, ie choose which labels get used in specific training version

+### A few known issues and notes
+## Upload speed and connections
+Despite calling session.close() the session will sometimes not close fully.
+I don't know why so if anyone does please tell me.

+There is a max connection limit set by google of 20 (for their lowest level psql db).
+This will mean sometimes you will hit a max connection limit, especially with more users.
+Upgrading to at least 1 full vCPU (instead of 1 shared) seems to help with this.

+Related to this, for uploading, there are a max number of threads, set in settings.py, each thread spawns a new connection.
+The logs have updates on zip processor status and/or adjust number of threads / timeout in the settings page.

+## Most status updates are published to standard error, the UI needs work.

+## Adding users to projects
+The fastest way is to add a code at signup. ie if project "roses" than assign to project id == 15 Clearly this is an area that could use some more work.